InteractiveAdvertisingBureau/openrtb/OpenRTB 3.0 BETA.md

 ## Bid Response <a name="bidresponse"></a>

 The following is an example of Layer-3 of a bid response, which refers to the previous bid request example in terms of "response.id" matching “request.id”, the “bid.item” attribute in the bid referring to request “item.id”, and the deal reference in “bid.deal” pointing to the offered deal “deal.id” in the request.
+Notice that "media" is the interface to domain objects specified in AdCOM.
+The "media" object should have one "ad" object that carries the details of the ad to be served if the bid wins.

 For illustration purposes, this example shows both the "mid" parameter to reference previously uploaded media with some macros for dynamic values and a “domain” object reference.
 In practice, media would be pass either by value (i.e., details included as domain objects) or pass by reference (i.e., using the media ID and optional macros).